selamjes/03_Mule-Interview/Questions.md

 1. mulesoft
 - mule soft provides integration platform,  its light weight but highly scalable. also its Java based.
 Mule enables the reuse of component

-2. ESB? the run time engine of anypoint platform
+2. ESB?
-- (enterprise service bus) and integration platform.it helps for devloper can connect ther application with esb.including jms,web service,http etc
+Mule ESB is a Java-based enterprise service bus (ESB) and integration platform,developer can connect their application with ESB
+-  Apart from of the different technologies the applications use, including JMS, Web Services, SMTP, HTTP
 3. RAML?
--stands for restful api modeling launguage
+-stands for restful api modeling launguage and for discribe your API. its yaml based. it can be easily readable by human and computer.
 - it containes end point url,request/response,http methods, query & uri parameters.
 -raml can also used for documentation purpose
 -it help for the client to know (a consumer of service) know what the service is and what how all operations can be invoked.